atournayre/symfony-web-app/README.md

 ## Getting Started

+1. Edit "Variables" section in `install.sh` file
-Just run `sh install.sh` to install the project.
+2. Run `sh install.sh`

 Then read the new README.md file.